Roberta Shore

-Roberta Jymme Schourop (born April 7, 1943), better known as Roberta Shore, is a retired American actress and performer.
+Roberta Jymme Schourup (born May 24, 1943) better known as Roberta Shore, is an American actress and performer.
 She is notable for her roles in the original Shaggy Dog film and as Betsy Garth on the Western television series The Virginian.
 A devout Mormon, Shore broke her contract to focus on her marriage and family, retiring at the age of 22.
 She lives in Utah.